RuhiTaj/floodPrediction/README.md

     * Notify the authorities and people about the possible rainfall pattern (heavy).

-    * Mechanisms to tackle potential increment in levels of dams in surrounding dams.
+    * Mechanisms to tackle potential increment in levels of surrounding dams.

     * Plan cities(density) according to possible flood overflow.